Secular Buddhist Network

 In his book After Buddhism Stephen Batchelor translates sammā as ‘complete’ or ‘appropriate’ in part because that is the literal translation of the Pali term but also because complete or appropriate ‘…lacks the moralistic overtones of right and suggests how each element of the path can become an integral part of the whole’ (p.
 83).
 In addition, the adjective ‘right’ can imply a sense of truth or correctness.
 Thus, for traditional Buddhists, a key foundation of the first path factor is the Four Noble Truths, which constitute the basic truths of human existence: the inevitably tragic dimension of human life; craving and ignorance as the causes of our distress and suffering; the liberation from distress and suffering through non-attachment and wisdom; and Noble Eightfold Path which leads to the end of distress and suffering.

-Stephen Batchelor has rightly emphasized that we ought to understand the Four Noble Truths instead as four essential tasks as part of the effort to live a more mindful and compassionate life.
-They are pragmatic, ethical injunctions and whether they correspond with the way the world really is, is irrelevant to human flourishing.
+Stephen Batchelor has rightly emphasized that we ought to understand the Four Noble Truths instead as four essential tasks to live a more mindful and compassionate life.
+They are pragmatic, ethical injunctions and whether they correspond with the way the world really is in some ultimate or absolute sense, is not relevant to human flourishing.

 So, it matters whether we pose the question in terms of ‘right’ or ‘appropriate.’
-With respect to the former, we are assessing secular Buddhism with respect to the truth value of its claims; using the latter term, we are evaluating this approach in terms of its efficacy in helping us transform our lives.
-The approach that I take is the latter.
+With respect to the former, we are assessing secular Buddhism with respect to the ultimate truth value of its claims; using the latter term, we are evaluating this approach in terms of its efficacy in helping us transform our lives.
+I find that the latter approach is more consistent with my values and interests.

 Appropriate for me?